FRESNO, Calif. (KFSN) -- A fatal weekend accident has left a large void in Fresno's Sikh community.

 Sidhu was vice president of Fresno's Sikh Institute.
 She also hosted TV and radio and programs.

-Kaleka was among the thousands of kids Sidhu has taught in Punjabi class.
+Sidhu taught thousands of kids in her Punjabi classes.
 She passed along lessons of language and culture.

 On Sunday, Sidhu was killed after her vehicle veered off the road and hit a power pole at Ashlan and Cornelia.
 No one else was with her.